colemanbroad/fisheye/notes.md

 The associated labeling comes from voronoi segmentation as defined in: `94a2198/sc008`.

 I need some additional features.
 Surface Area.
 And the disribution of that area over what it touches.

+# [problem] The segmentation is poor

+as shown in `anno000` the segmentation is half good. we can ignore this and fix it with manual correction? but the segmentation is bad enough where it prevents automated tracking we could try to improve automated tracking to add visual appearance? but we can probably fix the segmentation before that stage.
+*And the whole point of this work is to be able to segment densely packed nuclei!* there are oversegments and undersegments we can reduce oversegmentation by not using watershed we can reduce undersegmentation by identifying undersegmented groups and clustering any clustering technique works, including kmeans, SLIC, or GMM fitting if we know number of nuclei

+We're not properly using the boundary information.
+We are treating the boundary and the background the same by ignoring them both in pimg!
+We should prevent instances from extending into pixels if boundary class is 0.05 or greater!

+we don't have any full 3D cell pixelwise instance labelings! this prevents us from doing star-convex or Mask R-CNN instance seg it prevents us from *learning* any full 3D instance seg we could do 2D instance seg on pieces/slices of nuclei

+A separate problem with the segmentation is it proposes many cells at the border this is not a problem with the segmentation technique, but with the data!
+And it is not a *problem* with the data, but an unavoidable aspect we can just ignore this "problem" and recongnize that it messes up all our shape stats

+# [problem] i have two similar segmentations, but don't know which is better

+How do we compare segmentations in the absense of ground truth?
+I want a function that shows me all the places where two proposed segmentations *disagree*.
+A matching function should do this.
+Match up all the proposed segments that are sufficiently similar, then show me the remaining ones.
+Very rigid matchings requiring pixel-perfect agreement or flexible matchings could be used.
+This function will be similar to displaying disagreement between proposed seg and GT seg.
+*Is the boundary-coloring function from stardist paper enough already?*
+No, it should be symmetric between the two segs, and it should highlight disagreement.
+*Should it crop out disagreements or just highlight them in the full image?*

 # visuals